Transcripts and recordings

 For any issues in relation to QGov, call 13QGOV (13 74 68) or lodge an online query with QGov.

-When placing your order through the QTranscripts portal for locations that have transitioned to the new model, you will be able to choose from a range of turnaround timeframes including 3, 5, 10, or standard 20 days and also urgent or ‘other’ depending on your delivery and cost considerations.
+When placing your order through the QTranscripts portal, you will be able to choose from a range of turnaround timeframes including 3, 5, 10, or standard 20 days and also urgent or ‘other’ depending on your delivery and cost considerations.

 For general information on pricing and turnaround times, search for the article ‘Pricing and Turnaround Times’ in the Support Library in QTranscripts.